Environmental Volunteering

 Tasks

-- Support and help local workers
+- Support and help local families and workers

 - Plant and maintain all types of local trees and plants

-- Collect seeds, fruits, tea, and coffee
+- Collect seeds, fruits and other products

 - Support in reforestation